rdeioris/UnrealOnRPI4/README.md

 ## Known Issues

-* SkeletalMeshes are not working (the vulkan driver will fail while building the shader)
 * Do not expect great performance (but frankly speaking they are quite awesome for such a cheap device)

 ## Step 1: Preparing the RPI4 for Linux AArch64